We Open Eyes, Minds and Doors

 - Decide how to be an agent of change in your community.

-Session topics typically include economic development, inclusion, education, human needs and human services, arts and culture, criminal justice and quality of life issues.
+Session topics typically include economic and community development, inclusion, education, arts and culture, justice and human services issues, and local government

 Who are Leadership Pittsburgh participants?

-Anyone who is a leader at work and/or in the community, has the desire to expand his or her knowledge of the region, and is willing to make the time commitment to successfully complete the program.
+Anyone who is a leader at work and/or in the community with significant spheres of influence, has the desire to expand his or her knowledge of the region, and is willing to make the time commitment to successfully complete the program.
 Those selected for the Leadership Pittsburgh program must be ready to invest 10-12 hours each month to learn, grow and contribute as collaborative leaders.
 Leadership Pittsburgh participants are:

 - Ready to go behind the headlines, think creatively, and act collaboratively